klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.safeTransferFrom(sender, recipient, amount [, data] [, sendParam])
 ```
-Safely transfers amount tokens from sender to recipient using the allowance mechanism.
-If the target address is a contract, it must implement [IKIP7Receiver.onKIP7Received](https://kips.klaytn.com/KIPs/kip-7#wallet-interface). otherwise, the transfer is reverted.
+Safely transfers the `amount` of token from the `sender` to the `recipient` using the allowance mechanism.
+The caller’s allowance is reduced alongside the balance of `sender`.
+If the recipient was a contract address, it should implement [IKIP7Receiver.onKIP7Received](https://kips.klaytn.com/KIPs/kip-7#wallet-interface).
+Otherwise, the transfer is reverted.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.